The Role of Parental Involvement in Students' Academic Achievement

 - volunteering in classrooms.

-While both parental involvement and parental engagement in school support student success, they have important differences.
+While both parental involvement and parental engagement support student success, they have important differences.

-But while teachers can offer advice, families and caregivers have important information about their children that teachers may not know.
-So a student’s learning experience is enriched when both bring their perspectives to the table.
+Oftentimes, however, families and caregivers have important information about their children that teachers may not know.
+Having both educators and families engaged enriches the student experience.

 Research has found that the earlier educators establish family engagement, the more effective they are in raising student performance.